 Our preferred shares are equity interests and do not constitute indebtedness.
 As such, our preferred shares, in addition to our ordinary shares, will rank junior to all of our indebtedness and other non-equity claims with respect to assets available to satisfy our claims, including in our liquidation.
 Our preferred shares are also contractually subordinated in right of payment to all obligations of our subsidiaries, including all existing and future policyholder obligations of our subsidiaries.
 Additionally, neither our ordinary shares nor our preferred shares represent an interest in any of our subsidiaries, and accordingly, are structurally subordinated to all obligations of our subsidiaries.
 Further, in the event of our liquidation, winding up or dissolution, our ordinary shares rank junior to our outstanding preferred shares.
-In such an event, there may not be sufficient assets remaining after payments to holders of our outstanding preferred shares.
+In such an event, there may not be sufficient assets remaining after payments to holders of our outstanding preferred shares to ensure payments to holders of our ordinary shares.